jamesthesnake/PumasDocs.jl/docs/src/basics/simulation.md

 can be used in this `plot` command.
 For more information on using Plots.jl, please see [the Plots.jl tutorial](http://docs.juliaplots.org/latest/tutorial/).
-Note that if the simulated return is a `SimulatedPopulation`, then the plots overly the results of the various subjects.
+Note that if the simulated return is a `SimulatedPopulation`, then the plots overlay the results of the various subjects.

 To generate the DataFrame associated with the observed outputs, simply call `DataFrame` on the simulated return.
 For example, the following builds the